medvedevgroup/HowDeSBT/tutorial/README.md

  ...
 ```

-## Alternatives for estimated the Bloom filter size.
+## Alternatives for estimating the Bloom filter size.

 ### (1-ALT1) Set the _Query_ false positive rate for the largest experiment.